openownership/data-standard/docs/schema/guidance/dates-guidance.rst

 An error correction
 ^^^^^^^^^^^^^^^^^^^

-Due to an error in the publication system, a relationship statement is published with an incorrect interest.startDate.
+Due to an error in the publication system, a relationship statement is published with an incorrect `interest.startDate`.
 To correct this, a new statement is published replacing the incorrect one.

 The new statement: